Vessels

 Saturn

-Around the same time as the Granuaile Holt purchased a dismasted transatlantic cargo ship brigantine, the Saturn.
+Around the same time as the Granuaile, Holt purchased a dismasted cargo ship, the Saturn.
 He gutted her, and inside built a state-of-the-art floating laboratory.
-She would spend the winter months in Ballynakill and then be towed to Inishboffin by the Granuaile for the summer.
+She would spend the winter in Ballynakill and then towed to Inishboffin by the Granuaile for summer.
 Water, salinity, specimen and sample trawling were all conducted aboard.

 Helga